cedrickchee/min-torrent/README.md

 # LeechTorrent

-LeechTorrent is a CLI for downloading torrent.
+LeechTorrent is a simple CLI for downloading torrent.
 Its tiny footprint was designed for running on resource-constrained environments such as embedded devices and servers.
 The torrent client was implemented in Go programming language.

 Back in Dec 2019, I started this project to learn Go and systems programming.